The Ultimate M7 MBA Essay Guide

 Most people know to ask for help with proofreading, or catching spelling and grammar errors.
 While this certainly is important, it is even more important that you ask for feedback on how well your essay answers the prompt, how moving it is to read, and how well it works as a cohesive story.

 Try to get outside your comfort zone and let people from various areas of your life read your essay.
 Ask for feedback from close family, good friends, people from school, and/or work colleagues.
 A mentor or coach is also a great person to ask.
-At Leland, we’ve got lots of coaches who specialize in MBA essays, many of whom are expert writers and attended top business schools.
+At Leland, we’ve got lots of MBA admissions consultants who specialize in essays, many of whom are expert writers and attended top business schools.
 See them all here.

 Thank everyone who gives you feedback, even if it seems negative.
 Don’t be afraid to make changes based on their suggestions.
 You might even want to start over with a new idea.
 However, feel free to take feedback with a grain of salt.
 If you get negative feedback about something that really matters to you, and you think it is important to your essay, then keep it.
 Remember, this is your essay for your future.